ynshung/blender-colab/README.md

 A few notes:
 1. You must own a Google account.
-2. Hardware accelerator must be set to GPU in `Edit > Notebook settings`.
-3. One notebook can only run for 12 hours unless you upgrade to Colab Pro.
+2. One notebook can only run for 12 hours unless you upgrade to Colab Pro.
-4. EEVEE rendering is not supported in virtual machine.
+3. EEVEE rendering is not supported in virtual machine.
-5. This script is not tested fully yet.
+4. This script is not tested fully yet.
 Expect some errors.
+5. Do note that your access to GPU may be limited or blocked if you render for many hours.
 6. This script is intended for those who have no access to high-end GPU for rendering.
 Please use responsibly!

 ## Disclaimer